 Useful contacts

 The rules regarding benefit entitlement and how benefits interact are complicated.
-If you or your children are awarded Employment and Support Allowance, Personal Independence Payment, Disability Living Allowance, Child Disability Payment or Carer Support Payment it may have an effect on other benefits you may be getting.
+If you or your children are awarded new style Employment and Support Allowance, Universal Credit, Adult Disability Payment, Child Disability Payment or Carer Support Payment it may have an effect on other benefits you may be getting.

-In most cases being awarded a disability benefit will entitle, or passport, you to extra support but in some cases you may find no change, or a reduction, in what you receive.
+In most cases being awarded a disability benefit will entitle, or passport, you to extra support.
+In some cases you may find no change and in other cases you might find a reduction in what you receive.

 For advice, call the Lone Parent Helpline on 0808 801 0323.